CodingBee77/CodingBee77/README.md

 ### Hi there 👋

-My name is Martyna and I'm beginner Software Developer.
+My name is Martyna and I'm beginner Python developer and data science&machine learning hobbyist.

 - 🔭 I’m currently working on financial project for predicting the behaviour of companies on the stock exchange.